luhder/CypressAutomationProject/README.md

 **Introduction**

-This document details the test plan created to validate the functionalities of OrangeHRM.
+This  test created to validate the functionalities of OrangeHRM.
 It includes functional and security testing as well as verification of user flows.

 **Objective**